protolambda/eth2-surround/README.md

 A newer idea is that you may only care about *any* attestation to slash with, not a specific one.
 In this case, you would only have to store the best candidate for 2 cases:
  "surrounding" (min span) and "surrounded by" (max span).

-Simply read the value at the position equal to the target of the incoming attestation, on the min-span and max-span index to figure out if it is surrounding or gets surrounded by existing attestations.
+Simply read the value at the position equal to the source of the incoming attestation, on the min-span and max-span index to figure out if it is surrounding or gets surrounded by existing attestations.

 ![](img/surround-min-surrounding.png)